Everything you need to know about insurance basics, like coverage types, limits, cost and more.

-Guide to the Insurance Claims Process After a Car Accident
+What to Do After a Car Accident: A Guide to the Insurance Claims Process

 If you were to get into an accident while on the road, would you know the proper steps to take to make a claim?
-If not, we’ve highlighted some key information to help you get confident about the claims process — so you know exactly what to do in the event of the unexpected.
+If not, we’ve highlighted some key information to help you get confident about the claims process — so you know exactly what to do after an auto accident.

 What to Do Right After an Accident